 We intuitively know why: it’s hard and unpleasant to think about future aging problems (especially when it comes to loss of independence or abilities), one’s family often doesn’t seem amenable to the discussion, difficult and uncomfortable conversations are required, plus people often aren’t sure how to proceed with paperwork and actual actions.

-A recently published study confirmed all of this.
+A research study confirmed all of this.
 The researchers conducted focus groups with older adults and asked them to address perceptions of future health events, needs, and planning.
 Most older adults were able to identify the following problems as challenges that disrupt aging-in-place: hospitalizations, falls, dementia, the loss of a spouse, and home upkeep issues.
 However, the researchers found that:

 While recognizing that advanced life events (ALEs) frequently occur, many subjects reported a lack of planning for ALEs and perceived that these ALEs would not happen to them.